Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Multiloop topologies with multiple number of edges in each edge set

-The total number of qubits required for the algorithm implementation of the configurations in \Eq{eq:3eloop2edges-a} and \Eq{eq:3eloop2edges-b} is fourteen and twenty one respectively, and the quantum circuit depth results in eighteen and thirty two, respectively.
-In comparison with the binary-clause approach, these configurations require twenty five and thirty six qubits, respectively; the latter exceeding the number of qubits available of current simulators.
-The quantum circuit depth for three eloops with nine edges is thirty two.
-The quantum circuit implemented for the configuration in \Eq{eq:3eloop2edges-b} is shown in Fig.~\ref{fig:qc3eloops}.
+The total number of qubits required to implement the configurations in \Eq{eq:3eloop2edges-a} and \Eq{eq:3eloop2edges-b} is fourteen and twenty-one respectively, and the quantum circuit depth results in eighteen and thirty-two, respectively.
+In the binary-clause approach these configurations require twenty-five and thirty-six qubits, and the quantum circuit depths would be twenty-seven and thirty-three, respectively; the latter exceeding the number of qubits available on the Qiskit simulator.
+The quantum circuit implemented for the configuration in~\Eq{eq:3eloop2edges-b} is shown in Fig.~\ref{fig:qc3eloops}.

-Regarding the eloop clauses, we have observed that the topology considering multiple edges located exclusively in the external sets do not enlarge the minimum number of clauses to test, whereas including two edges in every set requires to consider the three subloops involving four sets of edges.
+Regarding the number of eloop clauses, any three-eloop topology with multiple edges located exclusively in the external sets of edges do not enlarge the minimum number of clauses to be tested, whereas including two or more edges in every edge set requires to test the maximum number of eloops clauses.
+In fact, thirty-two is the maximum quantum circuit depth that a three-eloop topology can have due to the fact that the quantum circuit depth of the proposed quantum algorithm increases with the number of eloop clauses but it does not scale with additional edges.